How to Calculate BMI for Females?

 Tips for Maintaining a Healthy BMI

-- Regular Exercise: Aim for 150 minutes of moderate activity weekly, plus strength training twice a week to build muscle and boost metabolism.
+- Regular exercise: Aim for at least 150 minutes of moderate physical activity each week.
+Including strength training twice a week can help build muscle, improve metabolism, and support healthy weight management.

 By integrating these, women can effectively manage their BMI.